carloskiki/pallas-extras/plutus/README.md

 ## Available Optimizations

-- Arena for Constants.
-- Inline stuff in `Builtin` computations.
+- Check where inline could help `builtins`, `cost::Function`.
 - Store `next` in the instruction for `case` and construct?

 - Packed instruction representation.
 - Reduce size of `Frame`, `Value`, and `DischargeValue`.
-  This implies reducing the size of `bvt::Vector`, using `ThinVec`, etc.
+  This implies reducing the size of `bvt::Vector`.